angelesmarin/Placenet-App-Backend/README.md

 Here is the overall structure and folders we implemented:
 * Routes
-	* to help direct requests to the right logic/ controller
+	* add initial folder that will direct requests to the right logic/ controller
 * Controllers
-	* the logic that processes the requests + interacts with database
+	* add initial folder that will contain the logic that processes the requests + interacts with database
 * Models
-	* define the structure of the database + interacts with database
+	* add initial folder that will contain the structure of the database

 We implemented routes, controllers, and models for:
 * user authentication